SounakBiswas/quantum-worms/README.md

 ### General bookkeeping thoughts

 1. Dual graph has at most 6 $n_{X}$ edges.
 An $O(V)$ number of links and edges vanish due to stitching, we can forget about them
+2. I am going with maintaining a large list of edges for each vertex.
+Each edge addition is a realloc.
+Must change it to a different structure that autoreallocates when a max size is crossed.
+3. Right now each dual-v has three edges and exactly three. some edges are hyper.
+That is okay, we will skip them in the worm step.
+Efficiency later, proof-of-principle first.